-Community service is one of the many attributes defining the Devotion spirit.
+Community service is one of the many attributes defining the Coolidge Corner spirit.
 From Kindergarteners, 1st, 2nd, 3rd and 6th graders designing and selling calendars to raise money for Heifer International to 7th and 8th graders engaging in a myriad of community action projects to support local and international causes, there is never a lull in efforts to help others.

 ACADEMIC—We work hard so we can become smarter.
 We take risks as learners.
 We communicate effectively: orally, in writing, and through technology.